Russian opposition takes to streets, calls for election boycott

 Other protests took place in Novosibirsk, Kurgan, Omsk, Magadan, Kemerovo and Yakutsk.
 Navalny’s supporters said they expected thousands of people to take part in similar demonstrations in 118 towns and cities.

-“Your own life is at stake,” Navalny, who organized the boycott protests, said in a pre-protest video.
+“Your own life is at stake,” Navalny, who organised the boycott protests, said in a pre-protest video.

 “How many more years to do you want to live with these thieves, bigots and creeps?”